algolia/algoliasearch-magento-2/README.md

 Contribution
 ------------

-To start contribuiting to the extension follow the [contributing guildelines](.github/CONTRIBUTING.md).
+To start contributing to the extension follow the [contributing guildelines](.github/CONTRIBUTING.md).